Review the preferred design and share your feedback on the proposed park improvements. The survey closes on July 14, 2025.

 The City is improving Pricefield Road Playground, located near Yonge Street and Summerhill Avenue, and engaging the community in the park design.
-Proposed improvements include new pathways, seating, signage, lighting, an upgraded basketball court, a water feature, plantings and opportunities for Indigenous and ecological stewardship.
+Proposed improvements include new pathways, seating, signage, lighting, trees, plantings, a fenced off-leash area for dogs, a water feature, a ping pong table, and upgrades to the flexible active space and playground.

 • Fall 2025: Detailed design